dlstreamer/dlstreamer/docs/source/architecture_2.0/gstreamer_bins.md

 ## Bin elements

-Intel® DL Streamer provides variety of bin elements to simplify creation of media analytics pipeline.
-Most of Intel® DL Streamer bin elements internally use auxiliary element `processbin` to create a processing sub-pipeline.
+Deep Learning Streamer provides variety of bin elements to simplify creation of media analytics pipeline.
+Most of Deep Learning Streamer bin elements internally use auxiliary element `processbin` to create a processing sub-pipeline.